Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall - ExBulletin

 Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall

-NEW YORK (AP) U.S. stocks were holding steady Wednesday, a day after posting sharp losses on concerns that high interest rates could persist for months longer than expected.
+NEW YORK — U.S. stocks held up better on Wednesday, a day after posting sharp losses on concerns that high interest rates could persist for months longer than expected.

-The S&P 500 was up 0.3% in afternoon trading after falling 1.4% on Tuesday.
+THE&The P 500 was up 0.5% in afternoon trading after falling 1.4% on Tuesday.
 A higher-than-expected inflation report forced investors to delay their forecasts for when the Federal Reserve might begin cutting interest rates, potentially until the summer.
 Expectations for such cuts are a big reason why stocks have hit record highs recently.

-The Dow Jones Industrial Average fell 10 points, or less than 0.1%, after losing 524 points, its worst loss in nearly 11 months.
-The Nasdaq Composite Index was up 0.5% as of 12:28 p.m.
+The Dow Jones Industrial Average rose 49 points, or 0.1%, after losing 524 points, its worst loss in nearly 11 months.
+The Nasdaq Composite Index was up 0.8% as of 1:54 p.m.
 Eastern Time.

 A calmer bond market has helped maintain stability.
 Treasury yields eased after climbing a day earlier on expectations that the Fed would keep rates high for longer.
 The central bank has already raised its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to bring high inflation back to its target.

-DaVita jumped 8.2% for one of the biggest gains in the S&P 500 after the health care company reported earnings and revenue for the latest quarter that were higher than analysts expected.
+DaVita jumped 8% for one of the S&Bigger gains of P500 after the healthcare company reported earnings and revenue for the latest quarter that were higher than analysts expected.

-Most S&P 500 companies beat analyst forecasts for the final three months of 2023.
-Hopes for stronger growth in 2024 thanks to a strong economy are another reason the S&P 500 has already set 10 records This year.
+Most S companies&The P 500 beat analyst forecasts for the final three months of 2023.
+Hopes for stronger growth in 2024 on the back of a strong economy were another reason the S&The P 500 has already set 10 records this year.

 Lyfts stock was up 60% after hours Tuesday following the typo.